AudayBerro/TPME/readme.md

 # About
-Contains datasets and code for the paper "A taxonomy of errors in Transformer-based Paraphrase Generation model".
+Contains datasets and code for the paper "A study of errors in Transformer-based Paraphrase Generation models".

 ## Table of Contents
 - [SNIPS Folder](#snips-folder)